THE MOONLIGHT HITCHHIKER

 or Ebo, memorizing “Mother to Son” behind his front blinds, a few stoops off;

-or whatever blinking sleepwalker that stumbles across their hail,
+or whatever blinking sleepwalker who stumbles across their hail,

 Again Jah bid I whip on the cape close to shades of raggamuffin

-toward blooms under dripping plaster; and nudge friends for such bills
+past blooms lamplight under dripping plaster; and nudge friends for such bills

 as many I can spare—